Guerreru/bbscoin-wallet/README.md

 git clone https://github.com/bbscoin/bbscoin.git bbscoin
 ```

-Now, you should compile the BBSCoin dynamic libs without rocksdb first, comment "add_subdirectory(tests)" line in bbscoin/CMakeLists.txt, and compile the packages/rocksdb-rocksdb-4.11.2.zip dynamic libs.
+Now, you should compile the BBSCoin dynamic libs first.
 Then copy these files to the libs dir.

 Finally, use CMake and VS compile this project.